1981 British Grand Prix

 The 1981 British Grand Prix was a Formula One motor race held at Silverstone on 18 July 1981.
 It was the ninth race of the 1981 Formula One World Championship.
-John Watson won his first race for five years, and McLaren's first since James Hunt's victory at the 1977 Japanese Grand Prix.
-The race also marked the first victory for a graphite composite monocoque F1 car, the McLaren MP4/1.
+John Watson won his first race since the 1976 Austrian Grand Prix, and McLaren's and a British driver's first since James Hunt's victory at the 1977 Japanese Grand Prix.
+The race also marked the first victory for a carbon composite monocoque F1 car, the McLaren MP4/1.